JoseDeniz/SpringDataRest-React-Redux-Starter/README.md

       - `npm start` to launch a local server with _livereload_
       - `npm run build` to build the minified bundle
       - `npm run test:watch` to run and watch the tests

+## Troubleshooting

+  - If you make changes in the frontend and you want to see te entire app (backend <-> frontend) working correctly, you must have to run `npm run build` and then _run_ your java project to see the front changes.